kubebn/talos-proxmox-kaas/README.md

 ============
 ### DHCP Disabled

-**To facilitate the testing of this lab, we need to disable the DHCP service in the infrastructure network, in my configuration it's 10.1.1.0/24.
+**To facilitate the testing of this lab, we need to disable the DHCP service in the infrastructure network; in my configuration vm network is 10.1.1.0/24.
 This is necessary because a DHCP server will be running inside the Management k8s cluster using FluxCD.**

 DHCP configuration needs to be changed according to your networking setup - [dhcp-config](kubernetes/apps/dhcp/dhcp.yaml)
 <br/><br/>